jimniels/blog/_posts/2013-02-14-tuts-single-page-portfolio.md

 ---
-layout: post
 title: Build a Responsive, Single Page Portfolio with Sass and Compass via Tuts+ Premium
 date: 2013-2-14
-tags: published-articles
+tags: publishedArticles
+redirect_from: /posts/tuts-single-page-portfolio/
 ---

 ![Screenshot of a Responsive, Single Page Portfolio via Tuts+ Premium](http://tutsplus-media.s3.amazonaws.com/tutsplus.com/uploads/2013/02/screenshot.png)

 My latest tutorial teachs how to build a responsive, single page portfolio with Sass and Compass.

 The tutorial incorporates modern web development techniques such as: